valancej/documentation/_general/account/guides/deployment-with-kubernetes.md

 ## Google Container Registry Pushing

 Your `codeship-steps.yml` file supports `push` steps, to make pushing Docker images to a remote registry more efficient.
-We'll use a `push` step to push toyourGoogle Container Registry accout.
+We'll use a `push` step to push to your Google Container Registry accout.

-Using the `gcr_dockercfg` service defined above, all we need to do is add a step to the `codeship-steps.yml` file withyourGoogle Container Registry URL as the destination.
-It's important to remember here that we will be deployingyourapplication image, so be sure to replace the app service name with the name of the service your own application is running on.
+Using the `gcr_dockercfg` service defined above, all we need to do is add a step to the `codeship-steps.yml` file with your Google Container Registry URL as the destination.
+It's important to remember here that we will be deploying your application image, so be sure to replace the app service name with the name of the service your own application is running on.

 ```
 - service: app